Rochia nilotica

 Rochia nilotica, common name the commercial top shell, is a species of sea snail, a marine gastropod mollusk in the family Tegulidae.

 Distribution

-This marine species is widespread in the Indo-Pacific (Indian Ocean, New Ireland, New Caledonia, North Australia, French Polynesia, etc.).
+This marine species is widespread in the Indo-Pacific (from Madagascar, Sri Lanka, Andaman and Nicobar Islands, to as far east as French Polynesia, north to southern Japan and Hawaii, and south to Australia, including New Ireland, New Caledonia, North Australia, French Polynesia, etc.).

 Habitat

 Juveniles live in shallow areas on intertidal reef flats, while adults prefer atoll reefs along the reef crest or on reef slopes at depths of 0 to 20 m.
 These gastropods feed on very small plants and filamentous algae grazed on coral and rocks.

 Life cycle

-Tectus niloticus can live for up to 15 years and are able to reproduce at about 2 years of age.
+Rochia nilotica can live for up to 15 years and are able to reproduce at about 2 years of age.
 Females release more than 1 million eggs.
 Breeding period occurs during spring tides with nocturnal spawning.
 The eggs fertilised by males hatch to larval stages.
-Embryos develop into free-swimming planktonic marine larvae (trocophore) and later into juvenile veligers that drift with currents before settling on a rocky surface.
+Embryos develop into free-swimming planktonic marine larvae (trochophore) and later into juvenile veligers that drift with currents before settling on a rocky surface.
 After 2 or more years they may become adults.